ucsb-cs16/w19/backup_lab/lab04.md

 ```

 Submit all the cpp files to lab04 assignment on gradescope.
 Then visit gradescope and check that you have a correct score.
-If you are working with a partner, make sure both of you join a team on gradescope, otherwise only one of you will get credit for the lab

 * You must check that you have followed these style guidelines: